MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

 # Using developer mode

-Developer mode is a Discord feature that allows you to access the internal IDs used by Discord to refer to certain objects, such as users, servers, messages, channels, and roles.
+Developer mode is a Discord feature that allows you to access the internal IDs used by Discord to refer to certain entities, such as users, servers, messages, channels, and roles.

-Whenever MoonlightBot asks you to specify an object you can provide the ID as an option to make sure it is pointing exactly to what you want.
+Whenever MoonlightBot asks you to specify an entity you can provide the ID as an option to make sure it is pointing exactly to what you want.

 # Enabling Developer Mode